influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 `influx_uint_support`: supported in InfluxDB IOx.

+For more plugin options, see [`influxdb`](https://github.com/influxdata/telegraf/blob/master/plugins/outputs/influxdb/README.md) on GitHub.

 ### Write using client libraries

-Use language-specific [v1 client libraries](/influxdb/v1.7/tools/api_client_libraries/) to write data to InfluxDB Cloud Dedicated. v1 client libraries send data in [line protocol](/influxdb/cloud-iox/reference/syntax/line-protocol/) syntax to the v1 API `/write` endpoint.
+Use language-specific [v1 client libraries](/influxdb/v1.7/tools/api_client_libraries/) and your custom code to write data to InfluxDB Cloud Dedicated. v1 client libraries send data in [line protocol](/influxdb/cloud-iox/reference/syntax/line-protocol/) syntax to the v1 API `/write` endpoint.

-The following samples show how to configure **v1 client libraries** for writing to InfluxDB Cloud Dedicated.
+The following samples show how to configure **v1** client libraries for writing to InfluxDB Cloud Dedicated:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}